volcano-sh/volcano/docs/design/distributed-framework-plugins.md

 The key implementation of tensorflow plugin is that how to set correct `TF_CONFIG` environment variable for every pod.

-Firstly, we must known the cluster role of task in volcano job, and the port to be exposed.
+Firstly, we must know the cluster role of task in volcano job, and the port to be exposed.
 And this information can be passed by plugin arguments, which is defined in job spec.

 ```yaml
 spec: